perrydevx/simple-sftp/README.md

-#Grails Plugin simple-sftp
+#Grails Simple SFTP Plugin (simple-sftp)
-Simple way to connect and perform basic file actions to an SFTP server
+Simple way to connect and perform basic file actions to an SFTP server.

 ##Description
 Allows application to upload, download, delete, rename, create directory to an SFTP Server with one method call.
 The connections and boilerplate codes are all handled by the plugin.
+The plugin uses JCraft JSch (http://www.jcraft.com/jsch/) for its SSH2 implementation.
+The client can be authenticated via private key or password.

 ##Installation
 Add plugin to ```grails-app/conf/BuildConfig.groovy```